Our Future Path! A plan for a better world!

 Implementation

 We would not need to implement these changes in all elections all at the same time.
 The changes could start in individual communities and move to the county and state level before going national.
-The benefits could start to be felt immediately by the voters in the locations that made the change.
-For instance, if a state started to elect its U.S. senators and congressional representatives using this new electoral process, each of their representatives would immediately be free to better serve the interests of their state instead of the interests of some political party and other special interests.
+The benefits could start to be felt immediately by the voters in the locations that made the changes.
+For instance, if a state started to elect its U.S. senators and congressional representatives using this new electoral process, each of their representatives would immediately be free to better serve the interests of their state instead of the interests of some political party or some other special interest group.

-In fact, until a lot of other states switched over to this new electoral process, this state’s representatives would become key swing votes on many issues.
-They would always be able to vote with their states best interest in mind.
-In some cases where the vote could go either way, they could be able to use their vote to influence something else that was important to their state.
-Of course, when all elections are converted over to the new electoral process, this extra influence would go away, but it could be initially used to help convince people to switch to this new electoral process.
+In those states that switched over to this new electoral process, each of those state’s representatives would always be able to vote with their state’s best interest in mind.
+In addition, they would become key swing votes on many issues.
+In some cases where the vote could go either way, they would be able to use their vote to influence something else that was more important to their state.
+Of course, when all elections are converted over to the new electoral process, this extra influence would go away.
+However, it could initially be used to help convince states to switch to this new electoral process.

 Next Section